uberswe/LoopiaDomainBackorder/README.md

 The tool uses Go's goroutines to attempt registration of multiple domains concurrently, maximizing efficiency when trying to register several domains at once.

+## API Limitations

+The tool respects the Loopia API limitations and implements safeguards to prevent issues:

+- **Rate Limiting**: The tool enforces a maximum of 60 API calls per hour across all domains
+- **Error Handling**: If the tool receives a 401 (Unauthorized) or 429 (Too Many Requests) error, it will:
+  - Log the error with details
+  - Stop sending further API requests to prevent account lockout
+  - Abort all pending domain registration attempts

 ## Notes

 - The tool will wait until the next drop time (04:00 UTC) unless the `-now` flag is specified
+- While waiting, the tool rechecks the time every 10 minutes to ensure accuracy even during long waits
 - The `-keep-awake` flag will move the mouse a few pixels every minute to prevent the computer from sleeping
 - Multiple domains can be registered concurrently using goroutines
 - The tool will attempt to register domains for up to one hour before giving up